November 25, 2017

 Painting is mental work.

 The miracle of absorbing and deconstructing visual information happens in the eye and in the brain.
 And these elaborate organs don't like to be pushed.
-They like the freedom to be curious and playful with ideas.
+They need the freedom to be curious and playful with ideas.

 If you doubt that, then just try, right now, to come up with a great idea or a creative solution to a problem you might have.